Poultry farming: Free-range

 Free-range poultry farming allows chickens to roam freely for a period of the day, although they are usually confined in sheds at night to protect them from predators or kept indoors if the weather is particularly bad.
 In the UK, the Department for Environment, Food and Rural Affairs (DEFRA) states that a free-range chicken must have day-time access to open-air runs during at least half of its life.
 Unlike in the United States, this definition also applies to free-range egg-laying hens, meaning they can still be confined in high stocking densities with limited outdoors access.
 The European Union regulates marketing standards for egg farming which specifies a minimum condition for free-range eggs that "hens have continuous daytime access to open air runs, except in the case of temporary restrictions imposed by veterinary authorities".
 The RSPCA "Welfare standards for laying hens and pullets" indicates that the stocking rate must not exceed 1,000 birds per hectare (10 m^{2} per hen) of range available and a minimum area of overhead shade/shelter of 8 m^{2} per 1,000 hens must be provided.

 Free-range farming of egg-laying hens is increasing its share of the market.
 DEFRA figures indicate that 45% of eggs produced in the UK throughout 2010 were free range, 5% were produced in barn systems and 50% from cages.
 This compares with 41% being free range in 2009.

 Suitable land requires adequate drainage to minimise worms and coccidial oocysts, suitable protection from prevailing winds, good ventilation, access and protection from predators.
 Excess heat, cold or damp can have a harmful effect on the animals and their productivity.
 Free range farmers have less control than farmers using cages in what food their chickens eat, which can lead to unreliable productivity, though supplementary feeding reduces this uncertainty.
-In some farms, the manure from free range poultry can be used to benefit crops.

 The benefits of free-range poultry farming for laying hens include opportunities for natural behaviours such as pecking, scratching, foraging and exercise outdoors.
+In some farms, the manure from free range poultry can be used to benefit crops.

 Both intensive free-range poultry and "cage-free" farming with hens still being confined in close proximity due to high stocking densities have animal welfare concerns.
 Cannibalism, feather pecking and vent pecking can be common, prompting some farmers to use beak trimming as a preventative measure, although reducing stocking rates would eliminate these problems.
 Diseases can be common and the animals are vulnerable to predators.
 Barn systems have been found to have the worst bird welfare.
 In South-East Asia, a lack of disease control in free range farming has been associated with outbreaks of avian influenza.